nestal/BrightFuture/README.md

 # Design Rationale

-As this library is developed as a polyfill for [`std::experimental::future`](http://en.cppreference.com/w/cpp/experimental/future), it has the following goals:
+As this library is developed as a drop-in replacement for [upcoming Concurrency TS](http://en.cppreference.com/w/cpp/experimental/future), it has the following goals:

 *   Portable:
 	*   Using only existing standard C++ concurrency facilities.
-	*   Works with common multi-threaded frameworks like boost::asio and Qt.
+	*   Use an interface similar to the upcoming Concurrency TS for easy migration.
 *   Small:
 	*   Single header only.
 Easy to deploy to existing C++ projects.
-*   Extensible to any other multi-threaded frameworks.
-*   Use an interfere similar to the upcoming Concurrency TS for easy migration.
 *   Scalable:
 	*   Does not create threads internally.
+Will always use the threads created by the user.
-	*   Can specify exactly which thread (or thread pool) to run a certain async task or continuation routine.
+	*   Can specify exactly which thread (or thread pool) to run a certain asynchronous task or continuation routine.
+*   Extensible to any other multi-threaded frameworks.
+	*   New Executors can be created to customize the needs of other
+		frameworks: e.g. Boost asio and Qt.

 # Usage